pipe-cd/pipecd/docs/content/en/docs/overview/_index.md

 ## What Is PipeCD?

 {{% pageinfo %}}
-PipeCD provides a Continuous Delivery solution for declarative Kubernetes, Serverless and Infrastructure applications.
+PipeCD provides a Continuous Delivery solution for declarative Kubernetes, Serverless application and Infrastructure.
 {{% /pageinfo %}}